Gabidodson/Customer_Order_management_System_5-/README.md

 # Customer_Order_management_System_5-
 A simple system to manage customer orders in a small coffee shop.
-This system tracks orders, calculates the amount due for orders, check the status, and manage inventory
+This system tracks orders, calculates the amount due for orders, checks the status, and manage inventory